FINNGEN/finngen-documentation/methods/phewas/logistic-regression.md

 ## Association tests

-We ran association tests against each of the 1,122 endpoints with [SAIGE](https://github.com/weizhouUMICH/SAIGE/) for each variant with a minimum allele count of 10 from the imputation pipeline \(SAIGE option`minMAC = 10`\).
-The alternative allele is always the effect allele.
+We ran association tests against each of the 2,803 endpoints with [SAIGE](https://github.com/weizhouUMICH/SAIGE/) for each variant with a minimum allele count of 5 from the imputation pipeline \(SAIGE option`minMAC = 5`\).
+We filtered the results to include variants with an imputation INFO &gt; 0.6.

-## Software

-The code we used is available in [github.com/FINNGEN/SAIGE-IT/tree/master/SAIGE](https://github.com/FINNGEN/SAIGE-IT/tree/master/SAIGE).
-The original SAIGE codebase is available in [https://github.com/weizhouUMICH/SAIGE/](https://github.com/weizhouUMICH/SAIGE/).